napari/napari.github.io/applications/cell_tracking.md

 In this application note, we will use napari (requires version 0.4.0 or greater) to visualize single cell tracking data using the `Tracks` layer.
 For an overview of the `Tracks` layer, please see the [tracks layer fundamentals tutorial]({{ '/fundamentals/tracks' | relative_url }}).

+This application note covers two examples:
-1. Visualization of a Cell tracking challenge dataset
+1. Visualization of a cell tracking challenge dataset
 2. Single cell tracking using btrack and napari